dfarchon/gamehub/README.md

 ### The basic rules

-1. Active projects/guilds related to Automounous Worlds.
+1. Active projects/guilds related to Autonomous Worlds.
 2. Projects should have demo or GitHub repo.
 3. Guilds should build some projects on Github or publish some tools for players to use.